Skip to content

 Tess Mierendorff

-Tess is a partner at Herbert Smith Freehills advising clients on IP issues in complex commercial transactions across a range of sectors including the technology, consumer, media and energy sectors.
+Tess is a Partner at Herbert Smith Freehills Kramer advising clients on IP issues in complex commercial transactions across a range of sectors including the technology, consumer, media and energy sectors.
 Tess works closely with clients to help maximise value from their IP assets including through acquisitions and divestments, IP and technology licensing, distribution agreements, franchising, research and development agreements and other third party collaborations.
-Tess started her career at Herbert Smith Freehills and has practised for over 12 years.

 Board member